Ag Enhancement FAQs

 5. What is a TAEP Producer number (TPN)?

 The TAEP Producer Number (TPN) takes the place of the premises account number and premises ID.
-TPNs were assigned to all existing TAEP participants earlier this year.
+TPNs are assigned to all existing TAEP participants.
 The TPN is exclusive to an individual and cannot be transferred.
 In the past, TAEP records were kept according to premises account numbers.
 The names associated with premises accounts may have changed from year to year depending upon various eligibility factors such as BQA, master certifications, and property ownership, etc. Therefore, the assignment of each TPN is based upon the name of the individual that last applied for TAEP using the premises account number that correlates to that TAEP farming operation.

 6. How do I find my TPN?